Auto Accidents

 The two different types of damages in car accident claims include:

-Compensatory damages are more commonly recovered in car accident claims, whereas punitive/exemplary damages are more difficult to prove.
+Compensatory damages are more commonly recovered in car accident claims, whereas punitive or exemplary damages are more difficult to prove.

 Additionally, there are two types of compensatory damages:

-• Economic: These are losses that have a set dollar amount attached to them, such as medical bills, lost wages, and future lost income.
+• Economic damages.
+These are losses that have a set dollar amount attached to them, such as medical bills, lost wages, and future lost income.

-• Non-Economic: These are losses that do not have a set dollar amount and are, therefore, more difficult to quantify.
+• Non-economic damages.
+These are losses that do not have a set dollar amount and are, therefore, more difficult to quantify.
 Examples include pain and suffering, as well as lost quality of life.

 Can You Recover Non-Economic Damages in Kansas?